Trump tells governors he is setting new coronavirus social distancing guidelines

 "We can have a public health strategy that is consistent with an economic one," he said in a tweet.
 "No one should be talking about social Darwinism for the sake of the stock market."

 Cuomo, a Democrat, has also been critical of the massive $2 trillion relief package, which Trump praised and which passed the Senate late Wednesday.
-The governor called it a "shortfall" compared to the funding relief that is needed for the state.
+The governor called it a "shortfall" compared to the funding relief the state needs.